-In special situations such as removing an ex-spouse from a the existing note or if the payment is not being reduced by $50 per month, the USDA can allow a refinance to occur with additional documentation.
+In special situations such as removing an ex-spouse from the existing note or if the payment is not being reduced by $50 per month, the USDA can allow a refinance to occur with additional documentation.

-In most cases, this loan even allows you to included settlement costs, and escrow reserves into the new loan amount.
+In most cases, this loan even allows you to include settlement costs, and escrow reserves into the new loan amount.
 That helps homeowners receive a no out-of-pocket refinance for which no cash is needed up front.
 Take advantage of today’s low rates before they go up further with a USDA Rural Development refinance to reduce your rate and pay your loan off quicker.